AB-BLAST 3.0 is a powerful

 (Gish, W., 1994, unpublished;

-see http://blast.advbiocomp.com/blast-1.4).
+see https://blast.advbiocomp.com/pub/blast-1.4).

 Support for nucleotide scoring matrices was indeed dropped